 Posts by Richard

 Traditional painted stained glass panels being made for a new synagogue as an aid to meditation on the Kabala.
 Here are pictures of 4 of them, more to follow..

 A large light box 1.7m x 1.2m just installed in a private residence above a hallway.
 The thin light sheet which illuminates a fused glass panel has an adjustable dimmer switch.
 This 1970’s design was an adaptation of something the client saw in a French Publishing House in London.
-In […]
+In the […]

-bado cams The last few weeks has seen the making and fitting of a new East Window at All Saints Church, Goodmayers celebrating the Churches Centenary.
-This very colourful design by Henry Shelton symbolises the Holy Trinity (God the Father, Jesus & the Holy Ghost) depicted in just 3 lines. […]
+The last few weeks has seen the making and fitting of a new East Window at All Saints Church, Goodmayers celebrating the Churches Centenary.
+This very colourful design by Henry Shelton symbolises the Holy Trinity (God the Father, Jesus & the Holy Ghost) depicted in just 3 lines.
+The space inside […]

 It has been my privilege to make what was Craigie Aitchisons final design.
 Craigie passed away in 2009 with his blessing to make this window for the Prayer Chapel in St Martins in the Bull Ring.
-It took longer than expected to finally commission the window.
-After making several glass samples […]
+It is both Modern and Traditional in it’s methodological production.
+The unusual dark background adds […]

 This week saw the installation of a 3 meter high stained glass window set into a light box and hung on the wall of a North London Synagogue.
 The translation of the 11th Century poem by Raphael Loewe which was visualised in a design by Michael Hall under Loewe’s supervision.
 Rainbow Glass […]

-Around 2000 years ago the Romans started casting slabs of flat glass which were first used in Herculaneum for windows in the houses of the wealthy.
-The glass wasn’t polished, that came much later, so it had a poor optical quality but it kept out the weather and let in […]
+Around 2000 years ago the Romans badocams.com started casting slabs of flat glass which were first used in Herculaneum for windows in the houses of the wealthy.
+The glass wasn’t polished, that came much later, so it had a poor optical quality but it kept out the weather and let […]